Homemade Nut-Free Dukkah

 - Pinch red pepper flakes

-Place the sesame seeds in a medium bowl.
-In a medium skillet over medium heat, toast the coriander and cumin seeds until they begin to brown and turn fragrant.
-Transfer to a mortar and pestle and coarsely grind with the sesame seeds — you may have to do this in batches.
-Transfer to a bowl and add the salt, sugar, and pepper flakes.
+In a medium skillet over medium heat, toast the sesame seeds until they begin to lightly brown and begin to pop.
+Transfer them to a medium bowl.
+Add the coriander and cumin seeds to the skillet and toast in the same fashion—until they begin to brown and turn fragrant.
+Transfer the cumin and coriander seeds to a separate bowl.
+In a mortar and pestle or spice grinder, coarsely grind the cumin and coriander seeds — you may have to do this in batches.
+Transfer the crushed seeds to the bowl with the sesame seeds.
+Add the salt, sugar, and pepper flakes.
 Toss to combine.
+Taste.
+Adjust taste as desired.